gurvinskohli/CMPE183F21p_Kohli/README.md

   Steps

-  - Download and configure PyCharm IDE with .ignore
+  - Download and configure PyCharm IDE with Python
   - Make sure to download Python 3.10.0
-  - Compress all files into one before running the code on PyCharm
+  - Compress all files into one before Opening the file on PyCharm
+  - Click on "Add Configurations"
+  - Click on "Templates"
+  - Click on "Python" and make sure "Add content roots to PYTHONPATH"/"Add source roots to PYTHONPATH" are both checked
+  - Click on "Run"